Where should I store my earthquake supplies?

 Well, that’s our #1 question and the answer is “it depends.”
 Each home is unique, but here are a few general guidelines.
 It is best to avoid keeping supplies in a basement or crawlspace, instead keep them in a garage.
 No garage?
 An outdoor storage shed or storage bench is a great solution.
 Live in a condo or apartment?
 Just find some closet space or put them on your balcony.
 Feel free to ask us about your particular situation, we are here to help.

 Why do I need two weeks of earthquake supplies?
 Isn’t 72 hours enough?

 We wish it were so.
 But, the Cascadia earthquake is unlike any other natural disaster in terms of projected destruction.
 It is expected that we will be without water, electricity, and a sewer system for months…so having supplies to “bridge the gap” until relief assistance arrives is critical.
-72-hour kits are super important to have in the car and at work, but the official recommendation is at least two weeks at home.
+72-hour kits are important to have in the car and at work, but the official recommendation is at least two weeks at home.

 What kind of food is it?
 Is it good?

 All of our kits contain Datrex ready-to-eat emergency food rations with a 5-year shelf life.
 One of our food tasters commented, "They taste like biscotti."
 We agree that they have a cookie-like flavor, not too sweet, and that they taste much better than they look!
 Bars are free of peanut products, contain all-natural ingredients and are non GMO.

 Hot Meals with a 25-year shelf life

 Our Comprehensive kits come with freeze-dried food for hot meals.
 The most accurate label we’ve come up with to describe the food is “comfort camping food.”
 It's pretty yummy!
 Having a warm hearty meal during stressful times can make life feel a little better.
 Comprehensive kits have a simple-to-use stove and pot to heat water for your meals.
 Just add the food to boiling water, wait about 15 minutes and it’s ready.